Mohankumarpilli/LifeSkills/Prevention of Sexual Harassment.md

 ---

 ## What should you do if you face or see such behavior?

 ### IF I FACE IT:
-- I will tell the person to stop because I don’t like their behavior.
+- I will tell the person to stop.
-- If I cannot handle it alone, I will talk to my manager or HR.
+- If I can’t handle it, I will tell my manager or HR.
-- I will protect myself by taking the right steps.

 ### IF I SEE IT HAPPENING:
 - I will ask the victim if they need my help.